-With my co-founder, our goal was to provide the best user experience for accessing new deals every day.
-We built a service that brings the best online deals together and presents them in editorial quality and data-driven ranking.
+With my co-founder, our goal was to provide the best user experience for deal-hunters.
+We built a service that brings all online deals together and presents them in editorial quality and data-driven ranking.
 We also provided emerging daily deal websites an audience they dearly needed for fast growth.

 In 2010, the daily deal business was booming worldwide, lead by services like Groupon and LivingSocial.
-Daily deal websites started to take off in Hungary as well.
-With the increasing number of services fighting for the users' attention, we saw the need for an aggregator that radically simplifies keeping updated.
+With the increasing number of services fighting for the users' attention, we saw the need for an aggregator that radically simplifies getting updates.

 With my co-founder, we followed a lean approach to make sure there’s real user need and a market for such an aggregator.
 After the initial research, we started with a ghetto test: we created a landing page letting people to sign up for a newsletter that didn't exist yet.

 Analyzing interest, conversion, behavioral data and qualitative feedback from our first users, we could establish a business case and started investing in building the product.